pristas-peter/react-app/packages/css-modules-typings-loader/README.md

 # css-modules-typings-loader

 Webpack loader to generate TS typings of local classnames as [filename].d.ts file alongside source file.
-If d.ts file contains GraphQL enums, they are also extracted to [filename].types.ts file so they can be used in TS code.

 <br />
 To use this loader add it to chain after css-loader.